yuizho/repo-insights/README.md

 ```
 Usage: repo-insights pr-metrics [OPTIONS] REPOSITORY_NAME PERSONAL_TOKEN

-  This command allows you to get PR metrics of a specified GitHub repository by PR activity.
+  This command allows you to get merged PR metrics of a specified GitHub repository by PR activity.
 Time taken to merge field of a result is calculated by (merged datetime - first commit datetime on the PR).
   A result is output in CSV format.

   Usage: repo-insights pr-metrics "yuizho/repo-insights" "<your personal token
   of GitHub>"

 Options:
-  -f, --first-merged-date TEXT  first merged date to filter PRs (format: yyyy-
+  -f, --first-created-date TEXT  first created date to filter PRs (format: yyyy-
                                 mm-dd)  [default: 30 days before]
   -b, --base TEXT               a base branch to filter PR
   -l, --label TEXT              a label name to filter PR